Skip to main content

 image of badger

-Strategic and tactical assessments from the NWCU take into consideration the views of the Wildlife Conservation Advisory Group, which highlight priorities based on the conservation status of specific species and review all other non-priority intelligence to identify any emerging threats.
-These assessments ultimately drive the operational response to tackling wildlife crime in the UK.
+The NWCU uses this information to produce strategic and tactical assessments of wildlife crime across the UK.
+These assessments also take into consideration the views of the Wildlife Crime Conservation Advisory Group, which highlights priorities based on the conservation status of specific species and reviews all other non-priority intelligence to identify emerging threats.
+It is these assessments that ultimately drive the operational response to tackling wildlife crime in the UK.

 However, any case of cruelty towards any animal is completely unacceptable and I would fully welcome prosecutions against anyone found to have caused unnecessary suffering to an animal.
 As you may already know, under the provisions in the Wildlife and Countryside Act 1981, The Wild Mammals (Protection) Act 1996 and Animal Welfare Act 2006, there are a range of offences around injuring and inflicting unnecessary suffering on wildlife.